 Surprisingly perhaps, there were some lucky escapes.
 One young couple had moved from the lead carriage, as they didn’t like the company in the front carriage and one young woman was thrown clear through trees into a nearby garden and suffered only a few cuts and bruises.
 Another was a young man sitting in one of the other carriages who escaped without a scratch or bruise, although his carriage had been pulled up into the air as the engines collided.
 The mail guard, who was in his van at the time of the crash, despite being bruised and shaken and the van smashed like a matchbox, picked himself and his bags up and succeeded in getting them to the post office in a cart.
 Refusing to go to hospital he was persuaded to return to his home in Yarmouth in a carriage.

 Alfred Cooper and John Robson were arrested and immediate investigations conducted.
 The Coronors inquest, held before a jury by Mr E. S. Bignold, considered the evidence and decided that both men were guilty of gross negligence and carelessness and should be tried for manslaughter.
 However, it was felt that Cooper was the more culpable of the two.
 At a separate inquest held by Captain Tyler of the Board of Trade, the jury concluded that both should be charged with manslaughter but that Robson, having sent the telegraph message to send the mail train up from Brundall was the guilty party.
 In giving evidence, both men tried to shift the blame on to one another.
 When the case reached trial in April 1875, John Robson was acquitted and released and Alfred Cooper was found guilty and sentenced to eight months imprisonment with hard labour.
 The Great Eastern railway Company paid out over £40,000 in compensation to the victims and their families, an unprecedented sum at the time.
-It was noted that the Thorpe accident could have been far more serious had it occurred just a hundred feet closer to Norwich the line.
+It was noted that the Thorpe accident could have been far more serious had it occurred just a hundred feet closer to Norwich.
 The engines and carriages would probably have ended up in the river and many passengers would have been drowned.
 The fact that there were three empty carriages and a horsebox directly behind the Norwich engine, and a cargo truck carrying fish behind the Yarmouth engine, also limited the number of fatalities as it was these which bore the brunt of the collision.

 Nothing seems to be known of Alfred Cooper after he had been sent to prison.
 From facts brought up during his trial it would appear that he was a man who had a history of mental health problems, although he was judged to have been of sound mind and sober at the time of the accident.
 Was it a momentary lapse in concentration or a serious error of judgement?
 Whatever the reason, the outcome was one of the worst railway accidents in Britain.